Free ITS Technical Assistance

 The ITS PCB Program is pleased to offer higher education instructors a new learning resource for the classroom.
 The ITS Case Study is a scenario-based learning tool that exposes students to real-world decisions that come with planning, deploying, and operating ITS technologies.

-There are currently three case studies:
+There are currently five case studies:

 - Adaptive Signal Control